Local Group Velocity Distribution inside Superradiant Condensates: Group Velocity Distribution

 The asymptotic velocity components in Eqs.~\eqref{eq:v_asym} share the same period as $\delta\rho$.
+This demonstrates that the condensate's apparent rotation arises from a collective effect of local motions.
 The polar and azimuthal velocities decrease proportionally to $1/r$ with increasing radial distance.
 The direction of $v^{\theta}$ reverses across the equatorial plane, while the sign of $v^{\varphi}$ is the same in the entire space, aligned with the BH spin.
-The radial velocity component $v^{r}$ changes sign at $r = r_\mathrm{c}$.
+The radial velocity component $v^{r}$ changes sign at $r = r_\mathrm{p}$.
 These observations are consistent with Fig.~\ref{fig:rotation}.